rurban/ctl/docs/deque/insert.md

 # DESCRIPTION

-`it insert (A* self, size_t index, T value)` inserts value before index.
+`it insert (A* self, size_t index, T value)`

+Inserts value before index.
 Returns void.
+If `index == self->size`, insert at the end.

-`it insert_it (A* self, T* pos, T value)` inserts value before pos.
+`it insert_it (A* self, T* pos, T value)`

+Inserts value before pos.
 Returns pos, which points now to the element inserted.

-`it insert_count (A* self, T* pos, size_t count, T value)` Inserts count values before pos.
+`it insert_count (A* self, T* pos, size_t count, T value)`

+Inserts count values before pos.
 Returns pos, which points now to the first element inserted.
 The first value is inserted asis, the others as copy.

+On size overflows, e.g. `size+count > UINT_MAX` or `> max_size` return NULL.

+Note that the C++ STL version cannot deal properly with `count=0`, leaving unitialized elements around.

-`it insert_range (A* self, T* pos, T* first, T* last)` Inserts values from range `[first, last)` before pos.
+`it insert_range (A* self, T* pos, T* first, T* last)`

+Inserts values from range `[first, last)` before pos.
 Returns pos, which points now to the first element inserted.